 - Notifications will be made in mid-May with funding available immediately.

 To discuss ideas for a new course, contact Anne Pillai (firstname.lastname@example.org).
-ND Energy has an extensive network on campus; we may be able to help find a collaborator if you have an idea you’d like to explore.
+ND Energy has an extensive network on campus and may be able to help find a collaborator, if you have an idea you’d like to explore.